solstag/scaleupbrazil/captricity/README.md

 Do not include scanned forms in the repository as it wouldn't be appropriate to release them to the public.

+Also, the upload scans tools will save the survey forms in the directory

+~/.scaleupbrazil/scanned-forms/raw-scans/YYYYMMDD

+where YYYYMMDD is the day's date

 The JSON document which describes different possible paths through the survey (due, for example, to skip patterns), should be in

 ~/.scaleupbrazil/template-ids.json